VPaskevicus/payment-gateway-api/README.md

  - Download the [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&workload=dotnet-dotnetwebcloud&passive=false#dotnet)
  - Build and run the project using Visual Studio
  - The API should be accessible on https://localhost:7272 or http://localhost:5012

-In order to process the payment request, the merchant (User) should first register using https://localhost:7272/register endpoint.
-After user details are stored in the user data store, the user should be able to get a Bearer authentication token using https://localhost:7272/authenticate endpoint.

 ### Run using Docker
  - Install docker [Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/)